junayednoman/junayednoman/README.md

 ![junayednoman's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=junayednoman&theme=default&show_icons=true&hide_border=false&layout=compact)

-## 💫 My Story
+## 💫 About me
-At the end of 2021, I began my journey with HTML and CSS, expanding into Bootstrap, PHP, and MySQL(basic).
-I freelanced with these skills till June 2023.
-During the freelance period, I have worked with raw HTML and CSS.
-Then I started learning JavaScript-based front-end and basic back-end development in July 2023.
+I began my tech journey in 2021 with HTML and CSS, quickly expanding into Bootstrap, PHP, and basic MySQL.
+After two years of freelancing, I shifted my focus to the MERN stack in mid-2023, diving into JavaScript-based front-end and back-end development.

-Afterward, I collaborated on some contractual projects.
-In particular, I had the opportunity to develop a ‘data collection system’ for around 200 primary schools that won first place in a divisional competition of the primary education department.
-That significantly enhanced my skills.
-These projects were a blessing for me.
-I have learned such knowledge that I couldn’t learn without working on such real-world project.
+I collaborated on several impactful projects, notably a ‘data collection system’ for 200 primary schools, which won first place in a divisional competition by the primary education department, enhancing my technical skills.

 ## 🧑‍💻 I code with
 <p>